 These programs are designed to be cost-neutral and are funded by the State of Iowa, through referrals from Juvenile Court Services.
-Scott Count Diversion Programs charge \$19.97 per half (1/2) hour of direct client contact for the IHD program and charge \$10.06 per quarter (1/4) hour for the EIHD program.
-Total revenues received in FY 18 for operating the IHD program were \$65,241.
-Total revenues received in FY 18 from EIHD service were \$69,203.
-The total amount of revenues collected was more than double what was collected in FY17, due to substantial growth in the program and referrals.
+Scott County Diversion Programs charge \$19.97 per half (1/2) hour of direct client contact for the IHD program and charge \$10.06 per quarter (1/4) hour for the EIHD program.
+Total revenues received in FY 19 for operating the IHD program were \$53,200.
+Total revenues received in FY 19 from EIHD service were \$58,017.
+Total expenses to operate both programs combined in FY19 were \$102,493.